-Factoring is a type of invoice financing many companies use as a source of cash.
+Invoice factoring is a type of financing many companies use to get access to cash that is normally tied up in their receivables.
 Also referred to as accounts-receivable financing or receivables factoring, invoice factoring is when companies sell their accounts receivables (invoices) to a third party known as a factoring company.
 Instead of waiting 30, 60 or even 90 days for customer payment, these companies receive immediate cash while the factoring company awaits payment.

 Invoice factoring provides companies the cash they need to not only operate their business, but also to grow.
 Factoring is not a loan, so there is no debt incurred.
-The cash received from factoring is based on the credit and payment history of a business’s customers, not that of the business itself.
-This makes factoring advantageous for companies that might not qualify for traditional lending, or don’t want to increase their debt.
+The cash received from invoice factoring is based on the credit and payment history of a business’s customers, not that of the business itself.
+This is one of the many benefits of factoring for companies that might not qualify for traditional lending, or don’t want to increase their debt.

-Factoring is a straightforward process.
+Invoice factoring is a straightforward process.
 First, a business enters into an agreement with a factoring company.
-The business performs their work and bills as normal.
+The business performs their work and creates an invoice as normal.
 Instead of sending the invoice to their customer, the invoices go to the factoring company.
 Once the factoring company purchases the invoice, it deposits an advance on the invoice total directly into the business’s bank account within 24 hours.
 Once the end customer pays the invoice, the factoring company pays the remaining balance, less a small fee.

 While many businesses turn directly to a bank when they need working capital, the process is not as easy as you might think.
 The steps involved in getting business loans or business lines of credit can take weeks, or even months.
 What’s more, a bank loan or line of credit will create debt on your balance sheet.
 Banks use your company’s credit to qualify the business for business loans and business lines of credit.
 Companies with no credit or less-than-perfect credit can’t obtain substantial cash to maintain and grow their business.
 Even if your business does qualify, there’s a limit to how much you can access, which can hinder your business from growing.